pruje/libbash.sh/docs/libbash.md

 -l, --label TEXT      Set a label for the question
--c, --confirm         Ask user to confirm password --confirm-label TEXT  Set a label for the confirm question
+-c, --confirm         Ask user to confirm password --confirm-label TEXT  Set a label for the confirm question -m, --min-size N      Force password to have at least N characters
 ```

 #### Exit codes